 While browsing the menus we were presented with a plate of poppadoms and a choice of dips including onion chutney, chilli sauce, mint sauce and my favourite mango pickle plus a large jug of iced water with mint.

 The wine list is extensive with a lot of old favourites, and we went with Libby’s recommendation of an organic New Zealand Marlborough Maui, it light, refreshing choice which I thought would complement the strong flavours from the food.

-The early bird offers a starter and main course for €15.95 and is available Monday to Thursday from 5-7pm and 3.30-7pm on a Sunday.
-The set menu is based on the number of people sharing and is priced at €24.95 each or €19.95 for the vegetarian option.
+The early bird offers three choices of a starter and main course for €16.95; €17.95 & €18.95 and is available Monday to Thursday from 5-7pm and 3.30-7pm on a Sunday.
+There are also options for vegan and gluten free.

 Indian Ocean prepare fresh food using authentic Indian and local produce, the views are lovely and the staff very friendly.
 We highly recommend you visit next time you are in the South East, you won't be disappointed.
 Just tell them Catherine from Taste of Ireland sent you!